aurelienHamouti/fake-id-documents-detection/README.md

 The method chosen to perform the document analyses was inspired by the ACE-V process originally used in fingerprint analysis and comparison (ENFSI, 2022).
 A simple and efficient method for comparing results was needed.
 This method has the advantage of clearly separating the different steps of the process while remaining easy to implement.

 ## Cautions
+This is an academic work, the regulations of the University of Lausanne and the Swiss law apply

 ## Installation
+Work with Notebook 8.4.6 and Python 3.9.12

 ## User's manual